 Related: Is Bubble Wrap Recyclable?

 How about instead of buying a new wastebasket, you simply make a basket out of the waste the next time you need one?
-You can create colourful DIY baskets out of bottle caps or the bottles themselves.
+You can create colorful DIY baskets out of bottle caps or the bottles themselves.

 Whether you prefer indoor or outdoor gardening, plastic bottles can save you the cost of buying planters.
 There are many creative ways to use plastic bottles as DIY planters.
 You just have to find one that works for you.
 Apart from the plastic bottle, you can upcycle other types of plastic containers as planters.

 Have fun with friends and care for the environment at the same time with this fun ping pong game.
-All you need is four plastic cups, some glue and a cardboard or wooden frame.
+All you need is four plastic cups, some glue, and a cardboard or wooden frame.

-You can upcycle plastic bottles to create DIY decorations for festive seasons.
+You can upcycle plastic bottles to create DIY decorations for the festive seasons.
 A clear plastic bottle is great for this project.

-You can use shampoo bottles, water bottles, milk gallons, and other plastic containers as holders for stationeries, soap, sponges, and lots of other small items.
+You can use shampoo bottles, plastic water bottles, milk gallons, and other plastic containers as holders for stationeries, soap, sponges, and lots of other small items.

 Make DIY bird feeders out of a ketchup bottle or a soda bottle.